particl/particl.io/README.md

 # Particl.io

 > Don't edit files in `_site/` directory directly!
 Those files are automatically generated.
 Any changes manually edited there will be overwritten.
-Edit files in root dir (or `_layouts/`, depending on your change) instead!
+Edit `.md` files in root dir or corresponding files in `_layouts/` and `_includes` directories depending on your change.

 ## Info